keikai/doc/axyra/guides/read-excel-file-java.md

 ---
 title: 'How to Read an Excel File in Java (XLSX Parsing Guide)'
+excerpt: 'How to read an Excel file in Java with Axyra Sheets: open an XLSX workbook, read cell values in bulk, and handle dates, formulas, and error cells.'
 permalink: /axyra/guides/read-excel-file-java
 ---

 Reading Excel files in Java is a common starting point for processing customer uploads, importing business records, or checking data from another system.
-In this guide, we’ll use Axyra Sheets for Java to open an XLSX workbook, locate its populated cells, and extract values in bulk.
+In this guide, we’ll show how to read an Excel file in Java with Axyra Sheets for
+Java: open an XLSX workbook, locate its populated cells, and extract values in bulk.
 We’ll also handle dates, formatted text, formula results, and error cells so your application can interpret the data correctly.

-The same code path reads XLSX, XLSM, XLSB, XLS, ODS, CSV, and JSON.
+The same code you use to read XLSX in Java also reads XLSM, XLSB, XLS, ODS, CSV, and JSON.

 {: .notice--info}
 **Writing a file instead?** See